 When you first develop glaucoma, you may not experience any symptoms.
 Glaucoma is not painful, but eventually, you may begin to lose your peripheral vision.
 If glaucoma remains untreated, tunnel vision may occur, and eventually, you begin to lose your vision entirely.

-Dr. Ruiz and Dr. Han perform a series of tests to diagnose glaucoma.
+Dr. Ruiz performs a series of tests to diagnose glaucoma.
 These tests include:

 Early detection of glaucoma is essential to receiving successful treatment.
 Your doctor may recommend one or more of the following glaucoma treatments: